rajasegar/alacritty-themes/README.md

 To find the list of themes, you can visit the alacritty [wiki page](https://github.com/alacritty/alacritty/wiki/Color-schemes)

+- Live preview the themes
 - 150+ Themes to choose from
+- Apply any theme with just one command at the terminal
 - Option to create your `alacritty.yml` config file
 - Simple, Easy and intuitive User experience